probot/probot/README.md

 Probot is built by people just like you!
 Most of the interesting things are built _with_ Probot, so consider starting by [writing a new app](https://probot.github.io/docs/) or improving one of the [existing ones](https://github.com/search?q=topic%3Aprobot-app&type=Repositories), and check out our [contributing docs](CONTRIBUTING.md) for other ways to get started.

 Want to chat with Probot users and contributors?
 [Join us in Slack](https://probot-slackin.herokuapp.com/)!

+## Ideas

+Have an idea for a cool new GitHub App (built with Probot)?
+That's great!
+If you want feedback, help, or just to share it with the world you can do so by [creating an issue in the `probot/ideas` repository](https://github.com/probot/ideas/issues/new)!